-Attribute Meaning MCS Downlink (Master Mode only) Current MCS at which the Slave is operating on the downlink.
-Add As Preferred (Slave Mode only) Click the Add button to add the Master to the Preferred Masters List under Configuration>Radio.
-SSID (Slave Mode only) The SSID of the visible Master.
-MAC Address (Slave Mode only) The MAC address of the visible Master.
-Frequency Carrier (MHz) (Slave Mode only) The current operating frequency of the visible Master.
-Channel Bandwidth (MHz) (Slave Mode only) The current operating channel bandwidth of the visible Master.
-RSSI (dBm) (Slave Mode only) The current measured Received Signal Strength Indicator at the Master.
-SNR (dB) (Slave Mode only) The current measured Signal-to-Noise Ratio of the Slave to Master link.
-Registration State The indication of the result of the Slave device network entry attempt: Successful: Slave registration is successful (Slave Mode only) Failed: Out of Range: The Slave is out of the Master's configured maximum range (Max Range parameter) Failed: Capacity limit reached at Master: The Master is no longer allowing Slave network entry due to capacity reached Failed: No Allocation on Master : The Slave to Master handshaking failed due to a misconfigured pre-shared key between the Slave and Master Failed: SW Version Incompatibility: The version of software resident on the Master is older than the software version on the Slave Failed: PTP Mode: ACL Policy: The Master is configured with PTP Access set to MAC Limited and the Slave's MAC address is not configured in the Master's PTP MAC Address field

-Attribute Meaning Failed: Other: The Master does not have the required available memory to allow network entry Session Time (hh:mm:ss) (Slave Mode only) This timer indicates the time elapsed since the Slave registered to the Master.
+Attribute Meaning (Slave Mode only) Successful: Slave registration is successful Failed: Out of Range : The Slave is out of the Master's configured maximum range (Max Range parameter) Failed: Capacity limit reached at Master : The Master is no longer allowing Slave network entry due to capacity reached Failed: No Allocation on Master : The Slave to Master handshaking failed due to a misconfigured pre-shared key between the Slave and Master Failed: SW Version Incompatibility: The version of software resident on the Master is older than the software version on the Slave Failed: PTP Mode: ACL Policy : The Master is configured with PTP Access set to MAC Limited and the Slave's MAC address is not configured in the Master's PTP MAC Address field Failed: Other: The Master does not have the required available memory to allow network entry Session Time (hh:mm:ss) (Slave Mode only) This timer indicates the time elapsed since the Slave registered to the Master.
 Wireless Security (Slave Mode only) This field indicates the security state of the Master to Slave link.
-Meets Reg Criteria Yes : The scanned Master meets the Network Entry criteria defined by the internal Network Algorithm.
-(Slave Mode only) No: The scanned Master does not meet the Network Entry criteria defined by the internal Network Algorithm.
+Meets Reg Criteria (Slave Mode only) Yes : The scanned Master meets the Network Entry criteria defined by the internal Network Algorithm.
+No: The scanned Master does not meet the Network Entry criteria defined by the internal Network Algorithm.
 Connection Interface Indicates the radio interface (Radio 1 or Radio 2) for which connection information is displayed.